bjaan/roland-juno-g-display-replacement/README.md

 10. Next, cut of the unused pins of the header on the red board

-11. Screw the plastic holders/standoffs back on the plastic plate
+11. Screw the back the plastic holders/standoffs

 12. Cover the red board with some isolating tape (e.g. Kapton tape)